japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 Would you like to know more about the _cool_ projects I am building?
 Check them in [Git Hub](https://github.com/japinell).
 Want to connect, follow, or contact me to talk about my professional career?
 Check out my [LinkedIn](https://www.linkedin.com/in/japinell/) Profile.

+Also, please contact me if you feel something can be improved about this article.

+Thank you!